PandaHugMonster/py-simputils-config/README.md

 If you need support for other types, you will have to implement your custom handler for those file-types.

 ## Documentation
+* [CHANGELOG.md](docs/CHANGELOG.md) - Please make sure you check it for new features and changes
 * [The overall example](docs/overall-example.md)
 * [Working with enums and annotations](docs/working-with-enums-and-annotations.md)
 * [Working with `ConfigStore`](docs/working-with-config-store.md)